ericglau/cairo-ls/README.md

 This project implements a Cairo language server and VS Code extension to help with writing Cairo programs for StarkNet.

+**Note**: This is an early preview release and is still in active development.

 ![](images/main.gif)

 ## Features